Gnayoah/GitHub-User-Info-Page/README.md

 This project is licensed under the [GNU Affero General Public License v3.0 (AGPL-3.0)](LICENSE).
 For details, see the [LICENSE](LICENSE) file.

-© 2024 Haoyang.
+© 2024 Gnayoah.
 All rights reserved.

 ## Contributing